Royofficely/Customizable-Dataset-Generator-using-GPT/README.md

 output_file: "synthetic_dataset.csv"
 role1: "Customer"
 role2: "Agent"
-use_text_file: false
-text_file_path: "knowledge_base.txt"
-prompt: "Generate a detailed and realistic {subject} interaction between a {role1} and a {role2}.
+prompt_llm: "Generate a detailed and realistic {subject} interaction between a {role1} and a {role2}.
 The interaction should include:

 1. A specific inquiry or problem from the {role1} related to {topic}
 2. A detailed and helpful response from the {role2}